aosabook/500lines/search-engine/README.md

 smaller than itself
 put together;
 and you merge it with all those smaller segments.
-Intuitively, it's not too wasteful to merge it, since it comprises no more than half of the resulting index.
+Intuitively, it’s not too wasteful to merge it, since it comprises no more than half of the resulting index.

 For example, suppose you have existing segments